sonos/torch-to-nnef/docs/tutos/2_nnef_archive.md

 including support for q8 quantization.
 We also leverage the flexibility left to define new formats, for example:
-`Q4_0` .dat files in a format that is close to isolated [GGML_TYPE_Q4_0](https://github.com/ggml-org/ggml/blob/master/docs/gguf.md), and can be exported to tract with our package seamlessly as explained in the [quantization tutorial](../6_quantization).
+`Q4_0` .dat files in a format that is close to isolated [GGML_TYPE_Q4_0](https://github.com/ggml-org/ggml/blob/master/docs/gguf.md), and can be exported to tract with our package as explained in the [quantization tutorial](../6_quantization).